Youtube-1A-web-development/Youtube-1A-web-development.github.io/README.md

 Team Introduction: Begin with a warm introduction of your team members.
 Briefly mention their roles and responsibilities in the project.
+ Our team is Youtube 1A.
+We are from SMJK Heng Ee.
+Our team have three members, Horward Sii, Choo Jun Feng and Looi Zheng Jin.
+Horward Sii is the team leader.
 Concept and Purpose: Clearly articulate the concept and purpose of your Pokedex application.
 Our pokedex is built to let knowpokemon newcomers  basic information of pokemons like pokemon names, type and number.